mkaniukk/netanalytics/README.md

 The tool uses the free ip-api.com service for geolocation data.
 No API key required for basic usage (limited to 45 requests per minute).

+For CVE lookups it calls the public NVD 2.0 API.
+Supplying an `NVD_API_KEY` environment variable is optional but recommended to avoid throttling when scanning multiple hosts.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.